bindestriche/srt_fix/README.md

 ## Installation

 ### Windows
-Download the .exe from [release](yt-autosub-srt-fix/releases/tag/subtitles)
+Download the .exe from https://github.com/bindestriche/srt_fix/releases , which you should also find on the right hand of  this page

 ### other